 To take you a step in the right direction, here’s our guide to delivering the best email marketing you can during the ongoing coronavirus pandemic.

 The first rule of COVID-19 marketing is to not talk about COVID-19.
-Well, not always, but almost everyone knows about the pandemic right now, so there really is no need to keep bringing it up all the time when you don’t need to.
-People are going to need a breather from reading about the pandemic all the time, so if your emails can stray away from the doom and gloom once in a while, your readers may see that as a welcome break.
+Well, not always, but almost everyone knows about the pandemic right now, so there really is no need to keep bringing it up all the time.
+People may see your emails as a welcome break from reading about the outbreak.

 If coronavirus is relevant to your marketing email, or your marketing strategy in general, then it’s absolutely fine to bring it up.
 But, seeing as the media is already saturated with COVID news and commentary, try to steer clear of it if you can.
 It’s also really not a good look to be soon to be shoehorning the pandemic into your marketing to be alarmist and get sales, so try to dial it back where you can.

-Now that the world is seeing new lockdowns and tensions are running high, it might be a good time to remind your readers of your business’s COVID-19 regulations.
+Now that we’re in another lockdown and tensions are running high, now might be a good time to remind your readers of your business’s COVID-19 regulations.
 Are your staff wearing PPE?
-Are you cleaning your surfaces regularly?
 Do you have any new regulations that your customers need to adhere to when they come to see you in-store?

 Giving your customers a heads up about any of these changes is not only courteous, but lets them know that you take the safety of themselves and your staff seriously.